jvoisin/snuffleupagus/doc/source/faq.rst

 We don't have the pretention to state that Snuffleupagus will magically solve all your security issues, but we believe that it might definitely help.

-Why should you send us bugs, security issues and patches?
+Why should I send you bugs, security issues and patches?
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""
 Snuffleupagus is an open-source security software, by reporting (or fixing) bugs, or implementing new features, you are helping others to protect themselves.

-We're also firm believer in the *Beerbounty* system: we are happy to offer you beers when/if we ever met if you helped the project in any way.
+We're also firm believers in the *Beerbounty* system: we are happy to offer you beers when/if we ever meet if you helped the project in any way.
 If you don't like beer, we're sure that we'll find something else, don't worry.